-In 2013, Duchess Kate visited Child Bereavement UK with Prince William.
-During the visit, she wore a cream-white coat by London-based fashion designer Goat.
-Specifically, Kate wore the brand’s Redgrave Coat.
+In 2013, the Duchess of Cambridge (Kate Middleton) visited Child Bereavement UK with Prince William.
+She was pregnant with Prince Geroge at the time.
+During the visit, she wore a nude-coloured coat by London-based fashion designer Jane Atelier (formally known as Goat Fashion).
+It was the brand’s Redgrave Coat.

 About the Goat Redgrave Coat: